-Did Steven Gerrard and Frank Lampard Change the Face of Football?
+Did Gerrard and Lampard Change the Face of English Football?

 18th Nov.
 2012

 I know you were all thinking the same thing as me when Zlatan Ibrahimovic scored that wonder goal against England on Wednesday night... why is Andre Villas-Boas so reluctant to play Adebayor and Defoe together upfront for Tottenham Hotspur?
 (Okay, admittedly that was an extremely tenuous and potentially unrelated link, and I’d imagine that I was the only one thinking this at the time, but you’ll see where I’m coming from later).